FeedFoodie/feedfoodie.github.io/TIGGS/index.md

 Not long after Jung Yeonsin was born, an elf physician examined him.

 "I'm sorry, but he won't live past twenty," the elf said.
 "Never in my life have I seen someone with such a dilated Baihui acupoint.
-It's like there's a large hole in his skull.
+It's like there's a large hole in his head.
 We call this disease 'Sudden Celestial Ascension'."

 "Celestial Ascension?
 Isn't that when a highly skilled Taoist ascends to the heavens?"
 Jung Yeonsin's father asked.